SumoLogic/terraform-provider-sumologic/website/docs/r/monitors.html.markdown

 ## Import

-Monitors can be imported using the monitor ID, e.g.:
+Monitors can be imported using the monitor ID, such as:

 ```hcl
 terraform import sumologic_monitor.test 1234567890